What are production organisations according to EASA Part 21G

 A detailed description of the requirements can be found in Part 21G or here …

 The process of operating approval according to EASA Part 21G

 Often companies that are seeking production approval under Part 21G have already gained industry experience before application.
 Often, the need for a 21G approval arises from cooperation with a large aviation multinationa

 Before first contact to the NAA, the organisation msut set up an 21G project and the responsible QM manager should appointed as project manager.
 At the same time, the position of the Accountable Manager is to be determined and certifying staff selected.
 In addition, the requirements of Part 21G must be studied to get an idea of the upcoming challenges.

-With such solid preparation, contact can then be made with National Aviation Authority (NAA).
+With such solid preparation, contact can then be made with National Aviation Authority (NAA) or the EASA.
 In this case, a completed application form (EASA Form 50 and Form 4) must be submitted in advance.
 In the first meeting the applicant then is being informed about process, costs and important requirements.

 What is the challenge?